There’s never a dull moment in Las Vegas, and even a trip in December is sure to be memorable in a lot of ways.

-On December 3rd, 2022 Opportunity Village will be hosting a holiday-themed race and every contestant will be dressed as Santa Claus.
+On December 2nd, 2023, Opportunity Village will be hosting its holiday-themed race, one where every runner will be dressed as Santa Claus.

-The Great Santa Run will be taking place at the Fremont Street Experience in downtown Las Vegas.
+The run will take place in downtown Las Vegas.

 NOTE: There is a walking tour of Fremont Street included with most major Las Vegas tourist passes.

 During the holiday season, the Bellagio Conservatory and Botanical Gardens get decked out with festive decorations.

 100 workers toil to create a winter wonderland each year, with Christmas trees, gingerbread houses, polar bears, and more.

 This is one of the few areas of the Bellagio where children are actually welcome, and it’s entirely free for all families to enjoy.

 The Bellagio Conservatory will be open for the holidays throughout the month of December.